CodeFirstGirls/realistic-front-end-project/README.md

 ## Instructions for Students
 ### Fork then clone this repository
-Forking creates a copy of this repository to your GitHub account so you changed make your own changes.
+Forking creates a copy of this repository to your GitHub account so you can make your own changes.
 It's different from cloning as you take ownership of the copied repo.
 - Click 'Fork' at the top right of this page, and select your user area
 - Open up GitHub desktop and clone the repository to your computer
 - Open up the folder in Atom